manya-bansal/fern-lang-www/src/what_is_fern.md

 ### Talk

-To get more of an idea of Fern, you can our CppCon talk.
-Fern has evolved quite a bit since then, but the design philosophy at the heart of Fern has remained the same.
+You can also watch our CppCon talk about Fern.
+Fern has evolved quite a bit since then, but the design philosophy at its core has remained the same.

 <div style="text-align: center;">